Accelerated Master of Education (MEd) Degree

 Accelerated MEd Formats

-Considering the needs of today’s professionals, WPU’s Professional and Graduate Studies division schedules all accelerated MEd programs in six-week blocks.
-Whether taken on ground or online:
+Considering the needs of today’s professionals, WPU’s Professional & Graduate Studies division schedules all accelerated MEd programs in six-week blocks:

 - WPU’s Learning Cohort model allows for greater interaction with instructors and encourages connection-building in the classroom.

 All online MEd courses use an asynchronous format.
 Our fully online option accommodates professionals outside of the Portland and Vancouver areas or for whom one-night-per-week classes pose a conflict.

 Careers with a Master of Education Degree

 Candidates may add one or more endorsements to their license and have the opportunity to earn these distinctions while holding an Oregon Teaching License.

 To receive an endorsement:

 - a candidate must complete a TSPC-approved preparation program;